 Veterans who suffer from one or both medical conditions may receive disability benefits to compensate them.
 The Department of Veterans Affairs requires medical evidence like an official medical opinion for both, but luckily the connections between these conditions are already well understood.

 According to Diagnostic Code 6847, Sleep Apnea Syndromes, the VA rates your sleep apnea secondary to anxiety and depression on a 0% to 100% scale.

-The current ratings for sleep apnea secondary to anxiety and depression are:
+The current ratings for sleep apnea secondary to anxiety and depressions are:

 Just like you have to prove your symptoms to acquire disability benefits for any other condition, you must prove that your sleep apnea exists to receive benefits for it.
 To do so, you will:

 If you are awarded a secondary service connection for your sleep apnea claim, that disability rating will be added to your current rating, resulting in a higher disability benefits payment each month.

 The VA’s schedule of basic rates for monthly payments depends on your total disability status as well as your familial status — for instance, whether you are married, whether you have dependent children, and more.
 You can check the full 2022 Veterans monthly payment rate schedule here.

 Here’s a selection of example compensations to consider: